Catch us while you can!

 “Great work for young audiences” Neil Reading, Arena Theatre

 If you’d like to see this trailer with BSL / captions, please look here.

 And here is where we’ve been travelling to…

-We are collaborating with experts in climate change and social psychology – Professor David Hannah (University of Birmingham) and Dr Kris de Meyer (King’s College, London) to weave scientific knowledge into a compelling narrative with dynamic interactive activities, engaging audiences with climate change in a refreshing new way.
+We collaborated with experts in climate change and social psychology – Professor David Hannah (University of Birmingham) and Dr Kris de Meyer (King’s College, London) to weave scientific knowledge into a compelling narrative with dynamic interactive activities, engaging audiences with climate change in a refreshing new way.

-We want to show that when people work together – solving problems, thinking creatively – real change can happen!
+We want to show that when people work together, real change can happen!

 Where’s My Igloo Gone? is part of….
 The Igloo Project….